scytacki/sproutcore-persevere/README.markdown

 You can run the tests by:

+1. in one terminal cd to the testserver directory and run "persvr --base-uri /testserver"
-1. run "sc-server" in the root of the project.
+2. in another terminal run "sc-server" in the root of the project.
-2. open a browser to http://localhost:4020/persevere/en/current/tests.html
+3. open a browser to http://localhost:4020/persevere/en/current/tests.html

+NOTE: You'll need to install persevere to run the command above.